DongGuk-Seo/DongGuk-Seo/README.md

 - MySQL
 - Javascript

-For now, trying to make other skills...
+For now, I'm seriously trying to make other skills...🤯

 <!---